 Instructions

-- Preheat oven to 375° convection or 400° regular oven.
+- Preheat the oven to 375° convection or 400° regular oven.

 - Prep veggies.
 Wash, peel, and cut carrots into slices or ¾ to 1-inch chunks.
 Wash and cut small red potatoes in half.
-If using other potatoes, cut into ¾ to 1-inch pieces.
+If using other potatoes, cut them into ¾ to 1-inch pieces.

-- Toss chicken, potatoes, and carrots into a large bowl and mix with one tablespoon olive oil, ½ teaspoon each of thyme, basil, garlic powder, and black pepper.
+- Toss chicken, potatoes, and carrots into a large bowl and mix with one tablespoon of olive oil, ½ teaspoon each of thyme, basil, garlic powder, and black pepper.
 Add one teaspoon of coarse salt and mix well.

 - Give the chicken and vegetables a light spray of PAM to keep them moist.